How Zoox turned a failed Series C into the future – TechCrunch

 As blunt as the question sounds, it can spark the best answers — especially when the founder is working on an idea that is a moonshot in and of itself.

 Speaking of wild bets, our own Kirsten Korosec caught up with Zoox co-founder and CTO Jesse Levinson about his electric robotaxi, a six-year effort that was unveiled this week, outpacing competitors.
-Levinson was heads down on an idea that wasn’t just likely to fail, it almost did: Zoox’s Series C fell apart in March due to the pandemic.
+Levinson was heads-down on an idea that wasn’t just likely to fail, it almost did: Zoox’s Series C fell apart in March due to the pandemic:

 Korosec: What was your trick or how did you remain focused for six years on something that is futuristic, expensive and possibly could fail?
 What did you personally do to keep that focus?